SpirosDR1/Qubex-PQC-Benchmarks/ARCHITECTURE.md

 - **ZK proof of correct verification.** The current attestation signs the returned result; it does not prove the verification itself ran correctly.
 A zero-knowledge proof would close that trust gap without revealing inputs.
+This is an open research problem — lattice operations inside ZK circuits are computationally expensive and not yet solved at production scale by anyone.

+- **Hardware-attested execution (TEE).** Running the verification inside a hardware enclave (e.g., Intel SGX, AWS Nitro Enclaves) would allow clients to verify correct execution without trusting the service operator — eliminating the current trust assumption without requiring a ZK proof.
+This raises its own enclave attestation management questions and is a viable intermediate step between the current model and a full ZK proof.

-- **Trust model.** How a custodian confirms the API returned an honest result — independent re-verification, on-chain anchoring, or both.
+- **Trust model.** How a custodian confirms the API returned an honest result — independent re-verification, on-chain anchoring, TEE attestation, or some combination.

 - **Anchoring.** Whether verification results need to be committed on-chain at all, and at what cost/benefit.